 The person best suited for a debt consolidation loan is:

-According to Nerdwallet.com, debt consolidation loans can cause a temporary dip in your credit score.
-This dip results from the hard inquiry on your credit that accompanies the strategy.
+According to Nerdwallet, debt consolidation loans can cause a temporary dip in your credit score.
+This usually happens because lenders perform a hard credit inquiry when you apply for the loan.

 The long-term effect of debt consolidation on your credit score can be positive, as long as you meet the terms of the loan and maintain the discipline required to avoid using credit cards that you have consolidated.